theOtherLuke/nordlynx-router/webui/readme.md

 # NordVPN Router - WebUI
+>[!WARNING]
+>THIS WILL LISTEN ON *ALL* INTERFACES.
+I AM WORKING ON UPDATING THIS TO LIMIT IT TO A SPECIFIC INTERFACE.
+FOR NOW, MAKE SURE YOU APPLY APPROPRIATE FIREWALL RULES TO PREVENT UNAUTHORIZED ACCESS.

 #### *2025-05-23*
 I have developed a basic webui using node.js and websockets.
 In the coming weeks I hope to post a working version along with installation instructions.
 I will also be integrating an option to install the webui as part of the `setup-router.sh` script.
+Long weekend here, so I'll probably be working on this a bit.

 ### Features -
 * Pages for status, settings, account, about, and login